CinnamonYeti459/PokeAPI-Discord-Bot/README.md

 - Download the repo
 - Download DSharpPlus, DSharpPlus.CommandsNext, DSharpPlus.Interactivity, Newtonsoft.Json and my API wrapper for PokeAPI on my GitHub
-- Edit the config.json to include your own bot token
+- Add a `config.json` file to your VS project to include your own bot token and prefix.
+  Use the following format:
+`{
+  "Token": "your-bot-token-here",
+  "Prefix": "!"
+}`

 - Invit the bot to your server and have fun

 ## Coming Soon

-- More detailed Pokémon information, including abilities, various sprites (like shiny versions), and additional features.
+- More detailed Pokémon information, including abilities, ~~various sprites (like shiny versions)~~, and additional features.

 ## License